-I hope your summer reading life is off to a great start!
-And I hope it includes some picks from the 2018 Catholic Reading Challenge?
+Summer is speeding by!
+So is the time left to get through some picks for the 2018 Catholic Reading Challenge.
 I am continuing to share what I am reading for the challenge with you.
-Do you love the witty writing and memorable phrases of Chesterton?
-Do you love mystery stories?
-Read on!
+Do you love conversion stories?
+Me too!

-Category: “A book by a non-American Catholic author”
+Category: “A book recommended by a priest or spiritual director”